pub-calculator-io/period-calculator/readme.md

-# Period Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Period Calculator Widget for WordPress

 With our free period calculator, you can find out more about your menstrual cycle and accurately predict when your next period will be.